Table of Contents

 S. Zurek, E-Magnetica.pl, CC-BY-4.0

-As with remanence, coercivity can be defined as measured after saturation so that it has always the same value, related to material properties (rather than the sample properties).
+As with remanence, coercivity can be defined as measured after saturation so that it has always the same value for the same sample, related only to the material properties, rather than the state of temporary magnetisation.

-But in other types of analyses it can be useful to use the “coercivity” as measured after other amplitudes or modes of excitation (e.g. varying frequency), for any B-H loop crossing the B=0 level.75) In such cases the value of “coercivity” is a function of the amplitude of excitation as well as the frequency, or even waveshape of the applied signals.
+But in other types of analyses it can be useful to use the “coercivity” as measured after other amplitudes or modes of excitation (e.g. varying frequency), for any B-H loop crossing the B = 0 level.155) In such cases the value of “coercivity” is a function of the amplitude of excitation as well as the frequency, or even waveshape of the applied signals.

 Non-destructive testing